OpenEvalProject/evals/manuscripts/elife-105451/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01hvx5h04 Department of Biology, Graduate School of Science, Osaka Metropolitan University, Sumiyoshi ku Osaka Japan
+1. Department of Biology, Graduate School of Science, Osaka Metropolitan University, Sumiyoshi ku Osaka Japan ([ROR:01hvx5h04](https://ror.org/01hvx5h04))
-2. https://ror.org/002n09z45 Swiss Institute of Bioinformatics (SIB) Lausanne Switzerland
+2. Swiss Institute of Bioinformatics (SIB) Lausanne Switzerland ([ROR:002n09z45](https://ror.org/002n09z45))
 3. Condensed Matter Theory Group, Laboratory for Theoretical and Computational Physics, PSI Center for Scientific Computing, Theory, and Data Villigen PSI Switzerland
 4. Laboratory of Biomolecular Research, PSI Center for Life Sciences Villigen PSI Switzerland
-5. https://ror.org/01hvx5h04 The OMU Advanced Research Institute for Natural Science and Technology, Osaka Metropolitan University, Sumiyoshi-ku Osaka Japan
+5. The OMU Advanced Research Institute for Natural Science and Technology, Osaka Metropolitan University, Sumiyoshi-ku Osaka Japan ([ROR:01hvx5h04](https://ror.org/01hvx5h04))

 † Corresponding author

 ## Abstract

 Animal opsins are G protein-coupled receptors that have evolved to sense light by covalently binding a retinal chromophore via a protonated (positively charged) Schiff base.
 A negatively charged amino acid in the opsin, acting as a counterion, stabilizes the proton on the Schiff base, which is essential for sensitivity to visible light.
 In this study, we investigate the spectroscopic properties of a unique class of opsins from a reef-building coral belonging to the anthozoan-specific opsin II group (ASO-II opsins), which intriguingly lack a counterion residue at any of established sites.
-Our findings reveal that, unlike other known animal opsins, the protonated state of the Schiff base in visible light-sensitive ASO-II opsins is highly dependent on exogenously supplied chloride ions (Cl − ).
-By using structural modeling and quantum mechanics/molecular mechanics (QM/MM) calculations to interpret spectroscopy data, we conclude that, in the dark state, ASO-II opsins employ environmental Cl − as their native counterion, while a nearby polar residue, Glu292 in its protonated neutral form, facilitates Cl − binding.
+Our findings reveal that, unlike other known animal opsins, the protonated state of the Schiff base in visible light-sensitive ASO-II opsins is highly dependent on exogenously supplied chloride ions (Cl−).
+By using structural modeling and quantum mechanics/molecular mechanics (QM/MM) calculations to interpret spectroscopy data, we conclude that, in the dark state, ASO-II opsins employ environmental Cl− as their native counterion, while a nearby polar residue, Glu292 in its protonated neutral form, facilitates Cl− binding.
 In contrast, Glu292 plays a crucial role in maintaining the protonation state of the Schiff base in the light-activated protein, serving as the counterion in the photoproduct.
 Furthermore, Glu292 is involved in G protein activation of the ASO-II opsin, suggesting that this novel counterion system coordinates multiple functional properties.

 ## Introduction